SpeedRunner256/temp-name/README.md

 # Facts

-1. This game is made in godot
+1. This game is made in godot.
-2. This game is still in early-beta
+2. This game is still in early-beta.
-3. Please open a bug if you need to add something OR shoot me a DM at speedRUNNER#7376
+3. Please open a bug if you need to add something OR shoot me a DM at speedRUNNER#7376.
+4. Expecting first release in 10 days or less.

 # Help
 The game can be hard, but try to be modest about the game (plwease)